 To schedule a child therapy appointment now, call 774-377-4939.

 Anxiety, depression, compulsive behaviors, suicidal thoughts.
 These are very serious problems that we usually associate with adults.
 However, these problems sometimes also affect children.
 When it is your own child that is suffering from a serious problem like this, it is extremely unsettling and it can be hard to focus on much else as a parent.
 A child’s well being is of the utmost importance in a parent’s life, which of course includes their mental health.

 Perhaps there is a pressing and tragic issue that has come up suddenly and needs dealt with immediately.
 Alternatively, there may be problems that your child has dealt with for years and have been heavily affecting their short life.
-The trained and skilled child therapists at Thriveworks Westborough have the tools to decipher what the most pressing issues are in your child’s life and help develop a plan of action to best move forward.
+The trained and skilled child therapists and psychologists at Thriveworks Westborough in Worcester County have the tools to decipher what the most pressing issues are in your child’s life and help develop a plan of action to best move forward.

 Parents in Westborough, MA Ask: Does My Child Need Therapy?

 The school day is long and hard for your child.
 Multiple trips to the principal’s office, fights with other kids, poor grades, and an inability to concentrate.
 Your son or daughter’s life at school just seems harder than it needs to be.
 Every day is a struggle and you have no idea how to help.
 You have tried discipline, working with your child’s teacher, and setting up schedules and routines.
 Nothing helps.

 You know that your teenager has secrets.
 They come in late, ignore your rules, have new and different types of friends, and maybe show evidence of substance abuse.
 You are helpless in this situation, and cannot imagine how much your child has changed right before your very eyes.
 The sweet and innocent child that you used to tuck in at night is nowhere to be found.
 You are scared you might lose your connection with your child forever.
 Perhaps child therapy can help.

 - Problems in school